oscarchankalung/development/02 Interviews/202407 Recurse Center/20240702 Written Application.md

 Well, I have a biology major, other than MBTI, how to unclog a toilet and mental health.

-Genome imprinting.
+Genomic imprinting.
 For both curiosity and application.
 I dive deeper to research the answer.
 How does nature distinguish father and mother genes after growing up?

 https://learn.genetics.utah.edu/content/epigenetics/imprinting/
 https://www.ncbi.nlm.nih.gov/books/NBK585708/#